-Since 2002, skipjack (23,622 t in 2010), which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species, both within and beyond New Zealand fisheries waters.
-Yellowfin (770 t in 2010) makes up most of the balance, and is mostly taken outside New Zealand waters.
+Since 2002, skipjack (25,833 t in 2011), which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species, both within and beyond New Zealand fisheries waters.
+Yellowfin (757 t in 2011) makes up most of the balance outside New Zealand waters.
 Yellowfin are rarely part of the purse seine catch within New Zealand fisheries waters because the domestic purse-seine fishery targets only on free schools of skipjack.
-The second most important component of New Zealand's domestic fisheries is albacore (2,290t) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
+The second most important component of New Zealand's domestic fisheries is albacore (3,213 t) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
 The domestic longline fleet targets both bigeye and southern bluefin tuna and more recently swordfish, but the greatest part of the catch consists of albacore.
-Almost 143t of striped marlin are caught annually by the recreational fleet, with 80t tagged and released and 63t retained.
-Most highly migratory species caught in New Zealand waters are exported; the destination of exports varies depending on the species.
+Most highly migratory species caught commercially in New Zealand waters are exported; the destination of exports varies depending on the species.
+In 2011, almost 126 t of striped marlin was caught by the recreational fleet, with 67 t tagged and released and 59 t retained.

 New Zealand has four Class-6 purse seiners fishing offshore in the EEZs of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO).
-These vessels have also fished domestically from time to time along with up to seven smaller capacity domesticbased purse seiners.
-The number of purse-seiners has declined from 11 vessels in 2005 to 7 vessels in 2010.
-The New Zealand longline tuna fleet consists of domestically owned and operated vessels (mostly between 15 to 25 m in length) and a limited number of foreign owned vessels that operate under charter.
-The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 44 in 2010.
+These vessels also fish domestically from time to time along with up to seven smaller capacity domestic-based purse seiners.
+The number of purse-seiners has declined from 11 vessels in 2005 to 7 vessels in the most recent four years.
+The New Zealand longline tuna fleet consists of domestically owned and operated vessels (mostly between 15 and 25 m in length) and a limited number of foreign owned vessels that operate under charter.
+The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 42 in 2011.